 From a customer’s point of view, it is still difficult to identify a truly ethical brand, as many companies use “Sustainability” as their general advertising slogan in an attempt to win new customers.
 So how do you identify a high-quality sportswear brand rather than the empty promises being advertised?
 Below is a short introduction to some of the best sustainable materials, fibres and fabrics used for sportswear to help you to choose the most sustainable option.

-Organic cotton can be grown ethically without a massive amount of chemicals, but this process is much slower and therefore not as effective from if cost is driving the commercial aspect of the fabric.
+Organic cotton can be grown ethically without a massive amount of chemicals, but this process is much slower and therefore not as effective if cost is driving the commercial aspect of the fabric.
 The manufacturing process also requires a huge amount of water, but some ethical brands and fabric mills have found ways to optimise their manufacturing process to reduce water usage making it more sustainable and environmentally friendly.
-Always choose organic cotton wherever possible and blended with other performance fibres to help it perform better for the athlete.
+Always choose organic cotton wherever possible and blended it with other performance fibres to help it perform better for the athlete.

 Bamboo usually produced a soft hand feel however, the development of bamboo into soft yarn is a long process in which bamboo often passes through a heavy chemical process.
 One example of chemically processed bamboo is the material called Bamboo Rayon.
-The chemical process is commonly used to turn bamboo fibres into soft handle, silk-like material.
+The chemical process is commonly used to turn bamboo fibres into a soft handle, silk-like material.
 Some fabric mills have started to use lyocell technology (brand name TENCEL®) to transform bamboo into a soft textile without the use of so many chemicals.

 Hemp has been used in the textile industry for thousands of years and is the most sustainable and durable option also for naturally sourced activewear textiles.
 Hemp is naturally UV-protective and holds its shape because it stretches less than other natural fibres.
-This often prevents hemp being used in performance sportswear as most sportswear requires a degree of stretch and movement.
+This often prevents hemp from being used in performance sportswear as most sportswear requires a degree of stretch and movement.
 Growing hemp is also more sustainable than cotton and bamboo and grows more densely, needing no pesticides or herbicides and returns almost 70% of the nutrients it takes back to the soil.

-Recycled Materials Most performance sportswear is often made of synthetic fibres due to their long-lasting properties and cost-effective manufacturing process.
+Most performance sportswear is often made of synthetic fibres due to their long-lasting properties and cost-effective manufacturing process.
 There are many environmental disadvantages of using synthetic fibres which are all made from synthesised polymers.
-The compounds that are used to make these synthetic fibres come from raw materials such as petroleum-based chemicals or petrochemicals and in addition to the environmental burden of petroleum-based chemical production, the constantly changing trends and lack of recycling makes synthetic materials as one of the worst environmental pollutants.
+The compounds that are used to make these synthetic fibres come from raw materials such as petroleum-based chemicals or petrochemicals and in addition to the environmental burden of petroleum-based chemical production, the constantly changing trends and lack of recycling makes synthetic materials one of the worst environmental pollutants.

 To date, there is no defined time period for how long it takes synthetic fibres to start to break down when dumped in landfills and experts say this could take as long as 50 years before this process starts but could take many more decades.
-When it does decade, the fibres will penetrate the earth where it was dumped with toxic petrochemicals and therefore the damage continues.
+When it does break down, the fibres will penetrate the earth where it was dumped with toxic petrochemicals and therefore the damage continues.

-Recycled polyester has boomed recently due to the new innovations and exposure of the plastic waste dumped into our oceans.
+Recycled polyester has boomed recently due to the innovations and exposure of the plastic waste dumped into our oceans.
 Repreve is one of the high-quality materials made out of recycled water bottles and some brands are starting to use Repreve in a few of their products.
-Many eco conscious start-ups and smaller brands have established their entire production around recycled polyesters to help give them a unique environmental difference.
+Many eco-conscious start-ups and smaller brands have established their entire production around recycled polyesters to help give them a unique environmental difference.

-As a material Cupro is smooth, hypoallergenic, anti-static fabric with great resilience, especially in higher temperatures and can be machine washed and dried with no harm to its structure.
-The breathable material has micropores that quickly absorb moisture and release it to the outside surface of the fabric making it a fantastic to regulate body temperature by effectively reducing clinging and transporting moisture away from the skin..
+As a material Cupro is a smooth, hypoallergenic, anti-static fabric with great resilience, especially in higher temperatures and can be machine washed and dried with no harm to its structure.
+The breathable material has micropores that quickly absorb moisture and release it to the outside surface of the fabric making it a fantastic to regulate body temperature by effectively reducing clinging and transporting moisture away from the skin.

 Another great alternative is Tencel™, the sustainably sourced natural wood-based fibre.
 This durable and easy to care material is also soft, breathable, lightweight and gentle against the body.
-Tencel™ has amazing properties with the balance of softness and great supporting compression.
+Tencel™ has amazing properties with a balance of softness and great supporting compression.
 Made from the natural cellulose found in eucalyptus wood pulp.
 The fibre is economical in its use of energy and natural resources and is fully biodegradable.

 Finally, another new fibre, called Micromodal®, is extracted from Beechwood which is sustainably grown in Europe.
 Beech trees are ecological as they grow by rejuvenation meaning that the trees propagate themselves and no artificial irrigation or planting is required.

 Micromodal® fibres are produced using Swiss Edelweiss® fibre technology.
 It is a “symbiotic” production process where the raw material is generated at the same site as the modal fibre itself, in a meticulous closed-loop system.
-The process conserves energy and is entirely non-toxic process creating a fully bio-degradable thread.
+The process conserves energy and is an entirely non-toxic process creating a fully bio-degradable thread.
 Micromodal® is the finest of all the Modal® family, making the most lightweight and comfortable garments.
 It is super soft and has the breathability of Cotton.

-Cashmere is a finer fibre than merino wool and is stronger, lighter, softer, and approximately three times more insulating than merino sheep wool, however it is much more expensive and therefore commonly used only in luxury branded garments.
+Cashmere is a finer fibre than merino wool and is stronger, lighter, softer, and approximately three times more insulating than merino sheep wool, however, it is much more expensive and therefore commonly used only in luxury branded garments.

-As the world wakes up to the harm Petro-chemical and plastics do to the planet, consumers will drive the need to produce materials from more sustainable and environmentally friendly alternatives and synthetic fibres will be a thing of the past.
-At Blue associates Sportswear, we work with many suppliers and fabric mills around the world that offer these sustainable and eco fabrics so that we can present them to our clients who are looking for alternatives to synthetic fibres.
+As the world wakes up to the harm Petrochemical and plastics do to the planet, consumers will drive the need to produce materials from more sustainable and environmentally friendly alternatives and synthetic fibres will be a thing of the past.
+At Blue associates Sportswear, we work with many suppliers and fabric mills around the world that offer these sustainable and eco-fabrics so that we can present them to our clients who are looking for alternatives to synthetic fibres.